 In the world of the series, Wolvenheart is an organization of time-traveling slayers led by the fearless Van Helsing, who believes that everyone has two wolves inside of them (representing good and evil) and the one you feed is the one who wins.
 He and his agents stand against Dracula and his ruthless bride Elizabeth Bathory, who is aided by the depraved Dorian Gray and others who blend the lines between fact and fiction.
 The star of the series, a dhampir named Sterling Cross, is a charming lens through which the readers can experience the high-octane antics and intrigue of managing monsters throughout the timestream.

 Wolvenheart Vol. 1: Legendary Slayer is available now and collects issues #1-7 of the series.
-The second arc begins on October 27, 2021 and boasts new characters like Joan of Arc and a vampirized Romeo and Juliet — whose tragic ends were only a beginning thanks to their newly undead status.
+The second volume, A Tale of Two Wolves, will be released at the end of November.
+Volume 2 boasts new characters like Joan of Arc and a vampirized Romeo and Juliet — whose tragic ends were only a beginning thanks to their newly undead status.
 But if Back to the Future taught us anything, it’s that time travel can have some serious consequences.

 Stray Dogs (Image Comics)